amaanmujawar/msml-lifestyle-monitor/lifestyle-web/README.md

 - Athletes can store their Strava client ID/secret/redirect URL in Profile, then connect and sync their own activities without touching server config.
 - Responsive dashboard styled with gradients, glassmorphism, and Fitbit-like typography.
 - AES-256-GCM encrypted session tokens signed with `SESSION_SECRET` so both the app and web dashboard can trust the same credentials.
+- Optional HTTPS enforcement (`REQUIRE_HTTPS=true`) plus sanitized login responses keep Strava client credentials and other sensitive blobs stored on the server—clients only receive the minimal metadata they need.
+- `/api/streams` ingests high-frequency wearable telemetry in batches, dedupes samples server-side, and returns downsampled slices so clients only pull what they need.
 - `/api/signup` auto logs the new account in so they can immediately invite coaches or start sending telemetry.
 - `/api/profile` lets authenticated users update their account details (with current-password confirmation).